erick805/rickylau-dev/content/blog/react-hooks/index.md

 }
 ```

-By importing and calling useState() it declares a "state variable" counter with a value of whatever argument is being passed into useState() .
-In this case, our state variable counter has a value of zero.
+By importing and calling `useState()` it declares a "state variable" `counter` with a value of whatever argument is being passed into `useState()`.
+In this case, our state variable `counter` has a value of zero.

-`useState()` only takes one argument and that is the initial state, the state does not have to be an object.
+`useState()` only takes one argument, the initial state.

 **Note**: **_`useState()`'s argument is not limited to an object, it can be a primitive e.g. numbers, strings, boolean, etc._**

 `useState()` returns a pair of values, the current state and a function that updates it.

-By destructuring our array into two variables, we can use a more declarative approach by closely grouping the two values whom which uses the state and affects the state.
+_By destructuring our array into two variables, we can use a more declarative approach, since we know the first value returned in the array is the current state, and the second value is the function that updates the state._

-This is a concept called coupling in programming and by closely grouping the two values we know they are closely dependent on one another.
+This is a concept called [coupling](<https://en.wikipedia.org/wiki/Coupling_(computer_programming)>) in programming and by closely grouping the two values we know they are closely dependent on one another.

 Therefore our current state is the value of `count` and our `incrementCounter` is the function that updates `count`.

+**Note**: `incrementCounter()` needs to be wrapped in a function and passed as a prop into our button.

-Notice how each variable correlates with its respective value, and functions stay **DRY** and **reusable**.
+Notice how each variable correlates with its respective value, and our functions stay **DRY** and **reusable**.

-There is no need for the context of `this` anymore and I saved some finger strength and time.
+In addition, there is no need for the `this` context saving us some finger strength and time.

-## Introducing Side Effects:
+## What is a side effect?

 ![](side-effects.png)

-<h4 align="center">What is a side effect?</h4>

 A side effect is generally anything that affects something outside the scope of the function being executed, or in the context of React - anything that modifies some state outside of its local environment.